anazari/rnFirebase/README.md

 <!-- ABOUT THE PROJECT -->
 ## About The Project

-While learning and creating React Native applications, I found myself re-creating an authentication and database access workflow with Firebase.
+While learning and creating React Native applications, I found myself creating and re-creating an authentication and database access workflow with Firebase.
 I created this template to save myself some time when starting out on a new project.
 I hope it saves you some time too.

 ### Built With